mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 ## Why Make Games?

-### Motivations for game making activities from reviews

 <!-- also
     - From Kafai's review (not directly) draw on
     - personal
     - more general / social / 21st C,
     - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017] -->

-#### Summary of motivations from reviews
+### Summary of motivations and benefits of (constructionist) game making from reviews

 There are several notable reviews of spanning broad motivations and impact of making games for learning [@denner_does_2019; @earp_game_2015; @hayes_making_2008; @kafai_constructionist_2015-1].
 Another focuses on 21st Century skills [@bermingham_approaches_2013].
+It is of value to explore the motivations of gaming making from the constructionist field as a dominant voice in this field before later exploring the limitations of this perspective.

-**Summary of motivations and results from reviews**
+**Summary of motivations and benefits of construstionist game making**

-  - Learning coding and related digital skills to progress to join the commercial games industry
-- Getting more people to take Computing qualifications, a motivation which aligns with the concept of feeding the STEM pipeline in to science industries
-- Parents motivations to develop individual useful skills in young peoples.
-- Game making for intrinsic pleasure of making games or similar projects that are celebrated
-- for empowerment of individual and health of society as consumers of technology
+The benefits presented in Kafai and Burke's influential review areas of building subject knowledge in educational settings in particular to develop coding and computing skills and STEM subjects.
+Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
+Other studies show games as a potential vehicle for exploring issues involving race, sex, social issues.

-### Alignment with PBL benefits & 21st C
+### Alignment of constructionist gaming with PBL benefits & 21st C & How are games different

+NOTE TRY TO LINK THE TWO ELEMENTS OF THE TITLE

 There is broad alignment with game making as an educational activity and the general approach of project-based learning.

-The following studies indicate a broad alignment with some of the techniques of PBL and well represented in the following review of relevant studies represening the following concepts.
+The following studies indicate a broad alignment with some of the techniques of PBL and well represented in the following review of relevant studies representing the following concepts.

 - Pair Programming
 - authentic audience & supportive peer environment